Economy of Limerick: Business parks

 There are a number of IDA business parks in the Mid-West region, including the National Technology Park and Raheen Business Park in Limerick.
 In Ennis, a 30 acre business park is currently under development and called Information Park Ennis.

 Westpark Shannon

 Westpark is a business park set on 40 acres of land in Shannon.
 The park has approximately 50 companies with 2,000 employees.
 The project has cost 65 million euro.

 National Technology Park

 The National Technology Park is located just outside Limerick city adjacent to the Dublin motorway and University of Limerick.
 It covers 300 hectares and hosts approximately 80 companies employing 3,000 people.

 Service industry

-Limerick is the main retail centre in the Mid-West.
-The Crescent Shopping Centre in Dooradoyle is the largest shopping centre in Ireland outside of Dublin and the largest in Munster.
-The shopping centre expanded in the early 2000s to become one of the largest in Ireland.
+Limerick is the main retail center in the Mid-West.
+The Crescent Shopping Centre in Dooradoyle is the largest shopping center in Ireland outside of Dublin and the largest in Munster.
+The shopping Centre expanded in the early 2000s to become one of the largest in Ireland.
 There are also a number of other retail outlets in Limerick including the city centre.